Our research portfolio and priorities - BBSRC

 This spotlight therefore promotes basic research but also encourages translation to practical applications.

-Applicants should outline their approach in terms of collaboration and engagement with end users.
-Where possible, applicants should also indicate how the research will inform policy and societal implications.
+You should outline your approach in terms of collaboration and engagement with end users.
+Where possible, you should also indicate how the research will inform policy and societal implications.

 Eligibility